ghc/ghc/.gitlab/issue_templates/bug.md

 ## Summary

-Write a brief description of the issue.
+Please read the guidance in [https://gitlab.haskell.org/ghc/ghc/-/wikis/report-a-bug] and write a brief description of the issue.

 ## Steps to reproduce